-The validity of subscriber certificates (including renewal certificates) shall not exceed the validity of their issuing CA certificates.
+The validity of TLS/SSL certificates shall not exceed the validity of their issuing CA certificates.

 6.4.
 Activation Data

 6.4.1.
 Activation Data Generation and Installation

 CAs shall generate the activation data that has sufficient strength to protect their private keys.
 The activation data shall be managed by appropriate individuals in trusted roles.
 If the activation data must be delivered, the delivery method must maintain the confidentiality and integrity of the activation data.